veracode/verademo/readme.md

  - users to follow the jokes of other users or not (heckle or ignore)
  - users to comment on other users messages (heckle)

+### URLs

-There is a url (verademo/reset) which will reset the data in the database with a load of:
+`/reset` will reset the data in the database with a load of:
  - users
  - jokes
  - heckles

-The main url (verademo/feed) shows the jokes/heckles that are relevant to the current user.
+`/feed` shows the jokes/heckles that are relevant to the current user.

-The blabbers url (verademo/blabbers) shows a list of all other users and allows the current user to heckle or ignore.
+`/blabbers` shows a list of all other users and allows the current user to heckle or ignore.

-The profile url (veracode/profile) allows the current user to modify their profile.
+`/profile` allows the current user to modify their profile.

-There is a login/registration system for users on verademo/login and verademo/register.
+`/login` allows you to log in to your account

+`/register` allows you to create a new user account

-# Configure
+## Configure

 ### Dependencies